All SfN-Sponsored Socials will be held at Marriott Marquis San Diego Marina. These events are open to all registered annual meeting attendees.

 A social for all neuroscientists deeply in love with all aspects of neural oscillations.
 Neural oscillations have been ubiquitous at SfN for many years.
 However, more light-hearted, out-of-the-box exchange over what may or may not unite the diverse fields that study oscillatory changes in excitability, from membrane potentials to behavioral corollaries, has been missing.
 Join us in meeting, greeting, and quizzing random people who love neural phase just as much as you do.

-Co-Chair: Khara Ramos
+Co-Chairs: Khara Ramos

 Guests: Hale Soloff, Margaret Thompson, Gillian Hue, Eric Chudler, Gidon Felsen